 Internet Security Fundamentals - Online Edition

-13 Smartphones & Tablets
+13 Smartphones & Tablets - part 1

 More and more of us are using our smartphones and tablet computers as our primary way of accessing the internet outside of work.
 This trend is set to grow, and the criminals know this is too big an opportunity to miss.
 Currently 90% of all mobile device malware is aimed at systems using Google Android, which accounts for the highest number of users worldwide.
 One study found that 86 per cent of Android mobile-malware payloads were repackaged with legitimate apps, which is how users were tricked into installing them.